A guide to the Annual General Meeting

 Who can vote at the AGM?

-We send all correspondence regarding the AGM, including any motions, resolutions or amendments, by email directly to all Bond voters.
+We send all correspondence regarding the AGM, including details of the Board elections and the AGM papers, by email directly to all Bond voters.
 Voting is done either in the meeting or online in advance.
 Voters can vote by proxy (see below) or email.
 There is no postal voting.

 Can someone vote on my behalf?